 - Over nachos for a crowd

-A fresh salsa recipe with cilantro as the star
+A fresh salsa recipe starring cilantro and green onions

-It's easy to make this great condiment.
+It's easy to make this great salsa for tacos.
 Cilantro is the star of this salsa and you can begin with that.

 Cilantro adds a fresh herb boost and the leaves add bulk to the salsa.
 This salsa isn't saucy or wet.
 The lime adds a little juice, but it's almost like pico de gallo as far as being a nice fresh topping without the sauce.